Panzah-Nexus/voice-pipeline/README.md

 This repository now includes a basic working pipeline.
 Speech and language understanding are handled entirely by the Ultravox model.
-The reply is then converted to speech using OpenAI TTS.
+The reply is then converted to speech using the Piper TTS service.
 When testing on Cerebrium (or another cloud GPU), run the Docker container and expose the websocket port.
 The local `websocket_client.py` connects to that port to send microphone audio and play back responses.